sundaritk/Project-Python-Flask/README.md

 4. Your project must be powered by a data set with at least 100 records.
 5. Your project must include some level of user-driven interaction (e.g., menus,dropdowns, textboxes).
 6. Your final visualization should ideally include at least three views.

+#####To Run the Code
+You may or may not need the following installs pip install -U Flask-SQLAlchemy pip install splinter pip install beautifulsoup4 pip install jsonify pip install jsonlib pip install requests